dixonaws/mapreduce_fun/README.md

 enhanements:
 - take input files as parameters
-- process multiple files at one time
-- sanitize input files (remove punctuation)
-- further enhancements with an input/output writer, comparison function
-- add threading
+- simulate shared storage, pass a byte range to reduce() function instead of reading the entire file
+- mp to simulate processing on a multi-node cluster
-- add logging levels
+- logging levels
 - visualization feature